vuejs/apollo/packages/docs/src/guide-composable/query.md

 ### Error

-There is also an `error` `Ref` that stores any error that may occur:
+There is also an `error` `Ref` that holds any error that may occur during the request:

 ```vue{7,21,30}
 <script>